 During the early 10th century, Vikings realized they needed to find a way to make their everyday objects really stand out from the rest of the world.

-Their style was getting more and more refined, and Viking drawings from that period are the ones to testify it.
-It was time for Oseberg to pack its bags and leave some place for the Jelling styleto settle in.
-Although both styles were based on portraying beastly animals and their approach to drawing was the same, Jelling's execution was much more precise.
+Their style was getting more and more refined, and Viking drawings from that period testify it.
+It was time for Oseberg to pack its bags and leave for the Jelling style to settle in.
+Although both styles were based on portraying beastly animals, and their approach to drawing was the same, Jelling's execution was much more precise.

-Just like its artistic antecedents, the Mammen style got its name after an archeological site where its most important artifact was discovered.
+Just like its artistic antecedents, the Mammen style got its name from an archeological site where its most important artifact was discovered.

 During the excavation of King Harald Bluetooth's grave somewhere near Mammen, Denmark, archeologists found much more than fabric, jewelry, and human remains.

-It was right where the famous Mammen axewas discovered.
-And although at first glance may seem to us that this simple piece of weapon wasn't very important, the Mammen ax itself tells the story of this Viking style, making it a priceless piece of Norsemen heritage.
+It was where the famous Mammen axe was discovered.
+And although at first glance may seem to us that this simple weapon wasn't very important, the Mammen ax itself tells the story of this Viking style, making it a priceless piece of Norsemen heritage.